Texas takes DACA to court, says immediate injunction against Obama-era program 'vital to restoring the rule of law'

 The Trump administration has sought to rescind DACA using executive authority, in a manner similar to how the Obama White House implemented the program.
 But federal judges have blocked these efforts, saying the White House cannot legally terminate an agency program like DACA under the Administrative Procedure Act (APA) for "arbitrary and capricious" reasons.

-But in its motion for a preliminary injunction against DACA, Texas turned that argument on its head, saying that in fact it was the Obama administration that failed to follow key provisions of the APA when it implemented the policy.
+But in its motion for a preliminary injunction against new DACA permits and renewals, Texas turned that argument on its head, saying that in fact it was the Obama administration that failed to follow key provisions of the APA when it implemented the policy.

 "DACA violated the procedural requirements of the APA because it was created without notice and comment," Texas' filing stated.
 Notice and comment procedures, in which the public is made aware of pending changes in the law and offered a chance to discuss them, typically are required when a new policy affects peoples' substantive rights and interests.